Building Layouts for Android 🤖

 Support for screens with different form factors

-Since there are a wide range of devices running different OS versions and different screen sizes and densities, you need to consider all types of devices.
+Since a wide range of devices is running different OS versions, screen sizes, and densities, consider supporting as much as types of devices.

 Styling